apache/streampipes-website/docs/06_configure-operate-general-settings.md

 sidebar_label: General Settings
 ---

+import ScreenshotFigure from '@site/src/components/docs/ScreenshotFigure';

 The `General` tab in `Configuration` contains the instance-wide settings that shape how users experience StreamPipes.
 This is where administrators define the platform name, the public URL, self-service account behavior, visible help links, and the terms users may need to accept after login.

 This page focuses on the current `Configuration > General` screen.

-> [Image placeholder: Configuration page with the General tab selected and the sections Basic, Registration, Links, and Terms visible]
+<ScreenshotFigure
+  src="/img/2026/settings-general.png"
+  alt="General settings page with Basic, Registration, Links, and Terms sections" title="General Settings" eyebrow="Configuration" caption="The General tab groups instance identity, registration behavior, support links, and terms acknowledgment on one administrator-facing page."
+/>

 ## What the General tab controls